Louis Stephenson (footballer)

-Louis Stephenson (born 10 October 2005) is a professional footballer who plays as a defender for National League side Hartlepool United.
+Louis Stephenson (born 10 October 2005) is a professional footballer who plays as a defender for National League North club Spennymoor Town.

 Career

+Hartlepool United

 Stephenson began his playing career at Hartlepool United and made his first appearance an FA Cup second round victory over Harrogate Town on 26 November 2022.

 On 12 December 2023, Stephenson scored his first goal in professional football in a 5–1 win in the FA Trophy away to City of Liverpool.
 Later that month, he made his first league appearance against Oldham Athletic.
 He followed this up by signing his first professional contract with the club on 29 December 2023.

 In September 2024, he signed for Northern Premier League Premier Division division club Blyth Spartans on a 28-day loan deal.
-On 30 November, he signed for Whitby Town on a short-term loan deal.
+On 30 November 2024, he signed for Whitby Town on a short-term loan deal.

+In September 2025, Stephenson signed for National League North side Buxton on a one-month loan deal.
+After impressing with Buxton, his loan deal was extended – however, he was recalled by Hartlepool in January 2026.
+Upon returning to Pools, he went out on loan again; this time to Morpeth Town on a one-month loan deal until February 2026.

+Spennymoor Town

+On 17 March 2026, Stephenson signed on loan for National League North side Spennymoor Town until the end of the season.

+In May 2026, it was announced that Stephenson was to join Spennymoor permanently following his release from Hartlepool.
+In pre-season ahead of the 2026–27 season, Stephenson suffered a serious knee injury.